mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 Now the base cluster is deployed.

 ### Patch node-feature-discovery
-Now patch the `node-feature-discovery-worker` DaemonSet to prevent the Linux based pods of this DaemonSet from starting on Windows workers.
+Now patch the `node-feature-discovery-worker` DaemonSet to prevent the Linux-based pods of this DaemonSet from starting on Windows workers.
 This issue can be solved by this patch command:

 ````